metio/terraform-provider-k8s/docs/data-sources/kmm_sigs_x_k8s_io_module_v1beta1_manifest.md

 Optional:

-- `default_mode` (Number) defaultMode are the mode bits used to set permissions on created files by default.Must be an octal value between 0000 and 0777 or a decimal value between 0 and 511.YAML accepts both octal and decimal values, JSON requires decimal values for mode bits.Directories within the path are not affected by this setting.This might be in conflict with other options that affect the filemode, like fsGroup, and the result can be other mode bits set.
+- `default_mode` (Number) defaultMode are the mode bits used to set permissions on created files by default.
+Must be an octal value between 0000 and 0777 or a decimal value between 0 and 511.
+YAML accepts both octal and decimal values, JSON requires decimal values for mode bits.
+Directories within the path are not affected by this setting.
+This might be in conflict with other options that affect the file mode, like fsGroup, and the result can be other mode bits set.
 - `sources` (Attributes List) sources is the list of volume projections.
-Each entry in this listhandles one source. (see [below for nested schema](#nestedatt--spec--device_plugin--volumes--projected--sources))
+Each entry in this list handles one source. (see [below for nested schema](#nestedatt--spec--device_plugin--volumes--projected--sources))

 <a id="nestedatt--spec--device_plugin--volumes--projected--sources"></a>
 ### Nested Schema for `spec.device_plugin.volumes.projected.sources`

 Optional:

-- `cluster_trust_bundle` (Attributes) ClusterTrustBundle allows a pod to access the '.spec.trustBundle' fieldof ClusterTrustBundle objects in an auto-updating file.Alpha, gated by the ClusterTrustBundleProjection feature gate.ClusterTrustBundle objects can either be selected by name, or by thecombination of signer name and a label selector.Kubelet performs aggressive normalization of the PEM contents writteninto the pod filesystem.
-Esoteric PEM features such as inter-blockcomments and block headers are stripped.
-Certificates are deduplicated.The ordering of certificates within the file is arbitrary, and Kubeletmay change the order over time. (see [below for nested schema](#nestedatt--spec--device_plugin--volumes--projected--sources--cluster_trust_bundle))
+- `cluster_trust_bundle` (Attributes) ClusterTrustBundle allows a pod to access the '.spec.trustBundle' field of ClusterTrustBundle objects in an auto-updating file.
+Alpha, gated by the ClusterTrustBundleProjection feature gate.
+ClusterTrustBundle objects can either be selected by name, or by the combination of signer name and a label selector.
+Kubelet performs aggressive normalization of the PEM contents written into the pod filesystem.
+Esoteric PEM features such as inter-block comments and block headers are stripped.
+Certificates are deduplicated.
+The ordering of certificates within the file is arbitrary, and Kubelet may change the order over time. (see [below for nested schema](#nestedatt--spec--device_plugin--volumes--projected--sources--cluster_trust_bundle))
 - `config_map` (Attributes) configMap information about the configMap data to project (see [below for nested schema](#nestedatt--spec--device_plugin--volumes--projected--sources--config_map))
 - `downward_api` (Attributes) downwardAPI information about the downwardAPI data to project (see [below for nested schema](#nestedatt--spec--device_plugin--volumes--projected--sources--downward_api))
 - `secret` (Attributes) secret information about the secret data to project (see [below for nested schema](#nestedatt--spec--device_plugin--volumes--projected--sources--secret))